Mikejo5000/vsts-docs-pr/docs/work/kanban/kanban-basics.md

 <meta name="description" content="Kanban workflow" />
 Kanban literally means signboard or billboard.
 As a first step, you customize your board to map to how your team works.

 When you first open your Kanban board, you'll see one column for each [workflow state](../work-items/guidance/choose-process.md#workflow-states).
-Your actual columns vary based on the [process](../work-items/guidance/choose-process.md) used to create your team project.
+Your actual columns vary based on the [process](../work-items/guidance/choose-process.md) used to create your project.

 For user stories, the New, Active, Resolved, and Closed states track progress from idea to completion.
 <table>